ManuelGil/nspin-esm/docs/TESTING.md

   ```

 - **Mocking and Spies:**
-  If necessary, use Vitest’s mocking features to spy on functions (e.g., `process.stdout` methods) or simulate environments where certain functions are not available.
+  If necessary, use Vitest's mocking features to spy on functions (e.g., `process.stdout` methods) or simulate environments where certain functions are not available.

 - **Testing Asynchronous Code:**
   Use async/await or return a promise when testing asynchronous operations, such as long-running spinner updates.